DeniseSl22/SPARQLTutorialBioSB2019/Answers/AnswersAssignment2.md

 ### ?biological_process

-Adding a VALUES statement will handle the required GO-terms.
+**TIPS:** Adding a VALUES statement will handle the required GO-terms.
 Furthermore, a new variable (called ?goterms) should be connected to these values, and should be added to the triplet where ?biological_process is related to the go terms.

 See the full query below:

 ```SPARQL
 SELECT DISTINCT ?drugLabel ?geneLabel ?biological_processLabel ?diseaseLabel